 NOSM sends out offers of admission to the top sixty-six (66) candidates via e-mail on the second Tuesday of May of the potential enrollment year.
 Acceptance will be conditional upon fulfillment of specific requirements, which will be outlined in your offer.
 If the offer of admission is accepted, you are required to make a non-refundable $1,000 deposit, which will be applied to your Year 1 tuition.
 Detailed information will be provided to successful applicants in their offer of admission package.

-Check out a quick recap:
+Check out a quick video recap?
+Check this out:

 1. Do I need to submit my MCAT score to NOSM?

 2. Do I need to submit my CASPer score to NOSM?

 3. What is the average GPA of students who get admitted to NOSM?